Brickmasons and Blockmasons

 Masons, or "stonemasons" as they are sometimes called, work with marble, granite, limestone, and other materials to build walls, walkways, and arches, and to lay stone floors.

-ape their materials.
+Using special tools such as hammers and chisels and water-cooled saws with diamond toothed blades, masons cut and shape their materials.
 They must also be able to use irregularly shaped rocks and turn them into a uniform structure - like a wall or floor.
 This takes skill and experience.

 Informal, on-the-job training may be available to those serving as mason "helpers," but the best way to enter this profession is through a formal, three-year apprenticeship program, which includes both classroom and on-the-job training sponsored by local contractors or a union-management committee.